hazelcast/hazelcast-nodejs-client/README.md

 }
 ```

-Note that you need to configure the `hazelcast.xml` to add your factory.
-And the following is the configuration for the above factory:
+Now you need to configure the `hazelcast.xml` to add your factory as shown below.

 ```xml
 <hazelcast>